ITRS-Group/cordial/docs/tools/geneos/geneos_aes_new.md

 ### Synopsis

 Create a new key file.
-Written to STDOUT by default, but can be written to a file with the '-k FILE' option.
+Written to STDOUT by default, but can be written to a file with the `-k FILE` option.

-If the flag '-I' is given then the new key file is imported to the shared directories of matching components, using '[CRC32].aes' as the file base name.
-Currently limited to Gateway and Netprobe types, including SANs for use by Toolkit 'Secure Environment Variables'.
+If the flag `-I` is given then the new key file is imported to the shared directories of matching components, using `[CRC32].aes` as the file base name.
+Currently limited to Gateway and Netprobe types, including SANs, for use by Toolkit Secure Environment Variables.

-Additionally, when using the '-I' flag all matching Gateway instances have the keyfile path added to the configuration and any existing keyfile path is moved to 'prevkeyfile' to support GA6.x key file maintenance.
+Additionally, when using the `-I` flag all matching Gateway instances have the keyfile path added to the configuration and any existing keyfile path is moved to 'prevkeyfile' to support GA6.x key file rolling.

 ```
-geneos aes new [-k FILE] [-I] [TYPE] [NAME...]
+geneos aes new [flags] [TYPE] [NAME...]
 ```

 ### Options